rolandtritsch/scala-tcd-funcprog/README.md

 * Use mvnrepository.com to find out how to update the build.sbt with the library dependency for the Apache common collections lib.
 * Use the import ...{Original => Now} syntax to rename the classes.
 * Use asInstanceOf[T] to cast java.lang.Object into something that you want/need.

+## LabN - Thinks to do, when you are getting bored

+* Help others with their implementation.
+* Rewrite the solution and use recursion instead of iteration to find the solution.
+* Extend RingIterator with Logged and add logging.
+Test it with the ConsoleLogger.